 For many years, license plates were assigned either in numerical order or essentially arbitrarily.
-However, there proved to be substantial 42.
-What about unregistered trademarks? individual demand for "personalized" or "vanity" plates with a specific number with particular meaning to the registrant.
+However, there proved to be substantial individual demand for "personalized" or "vanity" plates with a specific number with particular meaning to the registrant.
 My grandmother, for example, used SL 1440 - her initials, and her address.
 States charge a fee for vanity plates, which many people are quite willing to pay.
 Estimates are that there are 10 million or more vanity plates on the roads.